Kafka Consumer Lag Keeps Growing After Scaling Consumers

 FAQ

 • Can I reduce partition count to fix skew?
 No. Partition count is append-only.
-You have to create a new topic and migrate.
+You have to create a new topic with more partitions, dual-write or replay into it, and migrate the consumer group.

 • Should every consumer commit synchronously?
 Sync commits are safer but slower.
-Async commits with periodic sync flushes is the standard pattern.
+The standard pattern is async commits during normal processing with a synchronous commit on shutdown and rebalance to avoid reprocessing.

 Tags: #Backend #Troubleshooting #infra #kafka #messaging #consumer-lag #streaming